 The world premiere of the 2019 Papatango New Writing Prize winner by Samuel Bailey was nominated for 7 OffWestEnd Awards including Best Production and broke box office records on a national tour; subsequently transferred to the West End.

 The Funeral Director, Southwark Playhouse, 2018; Traverse Theatre, Nottingham Playhouse, North Wall and HOME, 2019

-The world premiere of the 2018 Papatango New Writing Prize winner by Iman Qureshi, chosen from a record 1,384 entries; subsequently remounted in a co-production with English Touring Theatre.
+The world premiere of the 2018 Papatango New Writing Prize winner by Iman Qureshi; subsequently remounted in a co-production with English Touring Theatre.

 Hanna, National Tour, 2018

 The world premiere by Samantha Potter, Papatango's second Resident Playwright, which sold out a month at the Arcola Theatre before touring to Cheltenham, Oxford, Canterbury, Bedford, Luton, Exeter, Mold, Greenwich and Cardiff.

 Trestle, Southwark Playhouse, 2017

 The world premiere of the 2017 Papatango New Writing Prize winner by Stewart Pringle, nominated for OffWestEnd Awards for Most Promising Playwright, Best Female Performance and Best Male Performance.

 Orca, Southwark Playhouse, 2016